Guitarbum722/volley-pong/README.md

 * The table.
 * Vertical surfaces that are NOT human (eg. walls).
 * Pipes (the cylindrical shape presents too much grey area).

+# Glossary

+## spike
+A spike is defined as a final shot or attack following a volley, returned to the opposing side hit in such a manner that the ball is not returnable.

+## No Man's Slam
+The area between the edge of the table and the net.
+No [spikes](#spike) or slams are permitted in this zone.